Packing for your holiday in Germany this Summer?

 You will need a multi-functional, interchangeable wardrobe – items that can take you from a day’s sightseeing to dinner at a restaurant or cafe.
 Ideally a few items you can “mix and match” to create a number of different outfits.

 You will want lighter clothing, with a jacket for the cooler evenings, and a light jumper if you have a cooler day.
+I loved this taupe jacket, which went with everything in my wardrobe.
 If you are planning trips to churches and smaller villages, revealing dresses and singlet tops are not appropriate.

 You will also want clothes that can be washed and dried quickly and easily and require little or no ironing.
 Irons are not normally available in European hotels and accommodation and in-house laundry is exhorbitantly expensive.